Unsupervised Monocular Road Segmentation for Autonomous Driving via Scene Geometry: Related Work

 \subsection{Mutual Information For Unsupervised Semantic Segmentation}

 Mutual information maximization is a powerful principle in discovering structure in visual data without manual annotations.
-One notable method also employed in this paper is Invariant Information Clustering (IIC)~\citep{Ji2019IIC}.
+One notable method is Invariant Information Clustering (IIC)~\citep{Ji2019IIC}.
 IIC maximizes mutual information between paired image representations—an image and its transformed version—to improve clustering performance while mitigating mode collapse.
 Another approach~\citep{Xiong2020vector} incorporates a mutual information loss within a joint framework that estimates scene depth, camera motion, and road segmentation.
 The work by Ouali et al.~\citep{Ouali2020Autoregressive} maximizes the mutual information between pairs of predictions obtained from two valid input orderings using different masked convolutions.
 InfoSeg~\citep{Harb2021Infoseg} segments images by maximizing the mutual information between local and global high-level features obtained from a self-supervised model.
-These approaches demonstrate the versatility of mutual information as a training signal, and our work builds on this line of research.
+Again, these approaches target general segmentation tasks and do not exploit the geometric structure of road scenes.
+Nevertheless, to leverage temporal consistency, our approach makes use of the IIC loss.